Mazlan has a passion for health and fitness and is into yoga, cycling, home workouts, and healthy food

 Workouts for People With Knee Problems

-Knees are our weakest joints and the most frequently injured part of our body.
+The knees are our weakest joints and the most frequently injured part of our body.
 This, however, should not stop you from doing simple exercises to stay physically fit.

 Low Impact Exercises for Bad Knees